leafo/lessphp/docs/docs.md

 Blocks can be nested as deep as required in order to build a hierarchy of relationships.

-Pseudo classes are automatically joined without spaces:

-    .navigation a {
-        :link { color: green; }
-        :visited { color: red; }
-        :hover { text-decoration: none; }
-    }

-This creates blocks `.navigation a:link`, `.navigation a:visited`, `.navigation a:hover`.
+The `&` prefix operator can be used in front of an inner block to join the two selectors together without a space.
+This snippet would create blocks `div .child-class` and `div.isa-class` in addition to `div #child-id` and `div#div-id`.

-We can control how the child blocks are joined:
+We can control how the child blocks are joined.
+Consider the differences between the following:

     div {
         .child-class {